Zenith302/sonic-sunrise/README.md

 Sonic Sunrise is a 3D fangame for PC made by I and my friends out of our love and passion for Sonic The Hedgehog.
 No hedgehogs were harmed in the making of this game.

-*Loosely inspired by 90's and early 2000's rave culture, Sonic Robo Blast 2 by Sonic Team Jr, Sonic Adventure by Sonic Team, Trackmania Sunrise by Nadeo, and Kitten Burst by Jam2go.
+*Loosely inspired by 90's and early 2000's rave culture, Sonic Robo Blast 2 by Sonic Team Jr, Sonic Adventure by Sonic Team, Trackmania Sunrise by Nadeo, Tempest 2000 by Jeff Minter,and Kitten Burst by Jam2go, to name a few.
 Any similarity to Sonic Dawn by SGNRyan is either coincidental or through similar assets and ideas that Zenith itself created/contributed.*

 No copyright infringement is intended, and we obviously do not own Sonic The Hedgehog himself, or any part of his franchise.
 None of us are affiliated with SEGA or Sonic Team.